hiloteam/SeinJSUnityToolkit/README.md

 1. Remove steps like logging, uploading......
 2. Use original animations' name(ani1, ani2...) and meshes' name(mesh_m1, mesh_m2...) like in unity instead of hash.
-3. For nodes, exported name will keep it's hierarchy(root->left1->name => node_root-left1-name) to aviod parsing error.
+3. For nodes, exported name will keep it's original name.
 4. Support lights(point, directional, spot).